-During the 2015/16 maintenance programme a wide range of maintenance activities were carried out which had the potential to impact our customers.
+During the 2016/17 maintenance programme a wide range of maintenance activities were carried out which had the potential to impact our customers.
 Through careful planning and regular customer liaison we aim to minimise these impacts however this is not always possible and Maintenance Day notifications will be issued in these circumstances to allow the maintenance to be completed safely.

 As shown below, the majority of maintenance activities were carried out without the use of Maintenance Days and therefore no impact on our customers.
 This may be because the activity did not have any direct impact on a customer due to the geographic location, strategic network configurations were employed or because the activity was aligned directly with our customer's outages, mitigating any potential impact.
-The majority of the maintenance activities carried out in 2015/16 were managed without the need for calling Maintenance Days, mainly due to an increased focus on customer impacts and the introduction of the newly formed NTS Access Planning team in 2013.
+The majority of the maintenance activities carried out in 2016/17 were managed without the need for calling Maintenance Days, mainly due to an increased focus on customer impacts.